-- To configure static routing, follow these steps: - 1.
-Set the secure proxy server to use static routing, which is the default level after install.
-Do this either by setting the overall security level to high or by setting the custom security level for the routing property to static. - 2.
-Using the wsadmin tool, query for the TargetTreeMbean mbean.
+- · To configure static routing, follow these steps: - 1.
+Set the secure proxy server to use static routing, which is the default level after installation.
+You can do this by either setting the overall security level to high or by setting the custom security level for the routing property to static. - 2.
+Use the wsadmin tool to guery for the TargetTreeMbean mbean.